 Essential HR workflows to standardise

-Start with high-impact workflows—those with compliance implications, high frequency, or where errors have caused problems:
+Start with high-impact workflows — those with compliance implications, high frequency, or where errors have caused problems in the past:

 Employee onboarding

 Onboarding is typically the highest-priority workflow to standardise.
 It happens frequently, has numerous compliance requirements, and sets the foundation for employment.
-A comprehensive onboarding workflow includes pre-start preparation (system access, equipment, workspace), first day activities (induction, introductions, essential training), documentation collection (TFN declaration, super choice, emergency contacts, bank details), compliance communications (Fair Work Information Statement, award coverage, policies), and ongoing integration (check-ins, training completion, probation reviews).
+A comprehensive onboarding workflow includes pre-start preparation (system access, equipment, workspace), first-day activities (induction, introductions, essential training), documentation collection (TFN declaration, super choice, emergency contacts, bank details), compliance communications (Fair Work Information Statement, award coverage, policies), and ongoing integration (check-ins, training completion, probation reviews).
+Our employee onboarding checklist for Australian employers breaks down every step.

 Leave management